 The Backbeat

 So far, we have placed the sounds right at the beginning of the beats.
 This is great for creating stability.
-However, the magic of many musical styles lies in the off-beat.
-The off-beat is playing notes in the spaces between the beats.
+However, the magic of many musical styles lies in the offbeat.
+The offbeat is playing notes in the spaces between the beats.

 Measure 1: Steady Rhythm

-Measure 2: Adding Syncopation
+Measure 2: Adding offbeat

 Reggaeton (Dembow)

-A famous example of off-beat rhythm is the "tumpa-tumpa" of Reggaetón.
-This rhythm has a steady bass drum and an off-beat snare.
-(Next, we will see what setcpm
+A famous example of offbeat rhythm is the "tumpa-tumpa" of Reggaetón.
+This rhythm has a constant kick and a offbeat snare.
+(We will soon see what setcpm means, it's just to change the speed)

 Here is a real example of this rhythm that we find in almost any Reggaeton song.